marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 type SyntaxTree = mdast.Root | WikiLinkNode;
 ```

-[Unist](https://github.com/syntax-tree/unist) and [mdast](https://github.com/syntax-tree/mdast) are syntax tree structures `remark-parse` uses for parsing markdown.
+[Unist](https://github.com/syntax-tree/unist) and [mdast](https://github.com/syntax-tree/mdast) are syntax tree structures, which `remark-parse` uses for parsing markdown.
-In the next step we add two more functions to parse all document links and build a mapping table from all documents and links.
-Let's start with a function to parse wiki links from our syntax tree.
-For this we are going to use the `visit` utility we imported in the previous snippet.
+In the next step, we add two more functions to parse all document links and build a mapping table from all documents and links.
+Let's start with a function to parse wikilinks from our syntax tree.
+For this we are going to use the `visit` utility we imported in the previous snippet:

 ```ts
 function parseDocumentLinks(parsedDocumentContent: SyntaxTree) {